ReliaQualAssociates/ramstk/docs/CODING_STDS.md

 # Coding Conventions

-This document describes the coding standards to be adhered to by developers on the [RTK Project](https://github.com/weibullguy/rtk).
-It is a working document and suggested changes shall be submitted as issues in the RTK GitHub issue tracker with an Enhancement label attached.
+This document describes the coding standards to be adhered to by developers on the [RAMSTK Project](https://github.com/weibullguy/ramstk).
+It is a working document and suggested changes shall be submitted as issues in the RAMSTK GitHub issue tracker with an Enhancement label attached.

 [Naming Conventions](#naming-conventions)